NeuroMedix/natHacks24-NeuroMedix/README.md

 - Load and clean SMILES datasets using RDKit.

 ### **Step 2: Convert SMILES**
-- Transform SMILES into numerical fingerprints using RDKit.
+- Transform SMILES into numerical morgan fingerprints using RDKit.

 ### **Step 3: Train Models**
 - Train the VAE to encode and reconstruct molecules.